sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-daily-plan.md

 ### Setting: *days\_ahead\_plan*, Default: *7*

-Specifies the number of days ahead for which Orders are generated and are made available with the *planned* status.
+Specifies the number of days in advance for which Orders are generated and made available with the *planned* status.
 A *0* value indicates that no Orders should be generated and disables the functionality.

 ### Setting: *days\_ahead\_submit*, Default: *3*

-Specifies the number of days ahead for which *planned* Orders are submitted to Controllers and are made available with the *submitted* state.
+Specifies the number of days in advance for which *planned* Orders are submitted to Controllers and are made available with the *submitted* state.
 A *0* value indicates that no Orders should be submitted and disables the functionality.

 ### Setting: *submit\_orders\_individually*, Default: *false*

 The Daily Plan Service by default submits Orders from a single transaction that is rolled back if submission of an Order fails.
-With the setting in place Orders are submitted individually and independently from failure to submit other Orders.
+With this setting enabled, Orders are submitted individually and independently of any failures to submit other Orders.
 The Daily Plan Service will require more time to submit Orders individually.

 ### Setting: *age\_of\_plans\_to\_be\_closed\_automatically*, Default: *1*